 Please take a moment to review the required duties and other recommended activities for the Faculty Advisor.

-In August 2019, AISC released a Faculty Advisor Guide that answers questions about several aspects of the competition.
-This guide can be especially helpful for faculty advisors who are new to the competition and are looking for more information about getting started.
+This guide answers questions about several aspects of the competition.
+It can be especially helpful for faculty advisors who are new to the competition and looking for more information about getting started.

 VIDEO - “SSBC: Enhancing Steel Education and Inspiring Creativity in Steel Design”